PangJian123/ISM-ReID/README.md

 This package contains the source code which is associated with the following paper:

-Huafeng Li, Jian Pang, Zhengtao Yu, and Dapeng Tao, “HAZY RE-ID: AN INTERFERENCE SUPPRESSION MODEL FOR DOMAIN ADAPTATION PERSON RE-IDENTIFICATION UNDER INCLEMENT WEATHER CONDITION.” accepted as oral on ICME 2021.
+Jian Pang, Dacheng Zhang, Huafeng Li, Weifeng Liu, Zhengtao Yu, “HAZY RE-ID: AN INTERFERENCE SUPPRESSION MODEL FOR DOMAIN ADAPTATION PERSON RE-IDENTIFICATION UNDER INCLEMENT WEATHER CONDITION.” accepted as oral on ICME 2021.

 Edited by Jian Pang